OpenOmics/mpox-seek/docs/usage/run.md

 >  This option will plot coverage along the reference genome.
 If this flag is provided, per-sample plots of raw coverage will be created.
 This plot can be useful for identifying samples or regions of the reference genome with low coverage.
 By default, the pipeline will not create any coverage plots.
 >
 > ***Example:*** `--plot-coverage`

+---
+  `--tree-tool {raxml-ng,fasttree}`
+> **Select a tool for building a phylogentic tree.**
+> *type: string*
+> *default: raxml-ng*
+>
+>  Set this option to build a phylogentic tree using one of the provided tools.
+This option allows a user to build a phylogentic tree using the selected tool.
+This option allows a user to select an alternative tool or method for building a phylogentic tree.
+Currently, there are two different tools/options available: *raxmlng*, *fasttree*.
+Here is a short description of each available tool.
+>
+> ***raxml-ng***
+> Builds a tree using maximum-likelihood (ML) optimality criterion.
+This is the slower of the two options; however, it produces the best results.
+This is the default tree building tool if this option is not provided.
+If you have PCR amplicon data, this is the recommended option for building a phylogentic tree.
+>
+> ***fasttree***
+> Builds a tree using fasttree's variant of a neighbor-joining.
+This is the faster of the two options; however, it may not produce the most optimal topology.
+If you are running the pipeline with complete viral sequences and the whole genome sequencing option (i.e `--whole-genome -sequencing`), we recommened using *fasttree* over *raxml-ng*.
+Fasttree will be orders of magnitiude faster than raxml-ng, and it can scale to hundreds or thousands of samples/ additional strains.
+Benchmarking has also shown that bootstrapping with complete viral genomes and an additional strains file can be completed with fasttree whereas with raxml-ng, it would take days or longer to perform.
+>
+> ***Example:*** `--tree-tool raxml-ng`

+---
+  `--whole-genome-sequencing`
+> **Runs the pipeline in WGS mode.**
+> *type: boolean flag*
+> *default: false*
+>
+>  This flag is used to indicate that the input FastQ files are whole genome sequences.
+By default, the pipeline will assume that the input FastQ files are amplicon sequences.
+This option is only required if the input FastQ files contain whole genome sequences.
+If provided, the pipeline will align reads against the entire monkeypox genome.
+It is also worh noting that if this option is provided, *we highly recommend also providing the following options*: `--msa-tool viralmsa` and `--tree-tool fasttree` due to the size of the input data.
+The `viralmsa` and `fasttree` are better optimized for large datasets, such as whole genome sequences.
+>
+> ***Example:*** `--whole-genome-sequencing`

 ### 2.3 Orchestration options